Can I Have Stomach Cancer and Not Know It?

 Each type has a specific appearance, epidemiology, progression, and genetic profile.
 The type of cancerous tumor that affects your intestines is more common in men and older people.
 The diffuse, or spread out, type affects both males and females equally, is more common in younger people, and has a more serious prognosis, or potential outcome, than the intestinal type.
 If you are diagnosed with stomach cancer, your oncologist will explain your type and give you treatment options.
 An estimated 27,600 new cases are diagnosed in the U.S. each year and over 11,000 will die from it.

-A: In its early stages, stomach cancer may not have any symptoms.
-Pay attention to your lifestyle and risk factors for gastric cancer.
-The two main risk factors for stomach cancer are infection with helicobacter pylori (the bacteria that causes ulcers) and a family history of stomach cancer.
+A: The two main risk factors for stomach cancer are infection with helicobacter pylori (the bacteria that causes ulcers) and a family history of stomach cancer.
 Other risk factors include:

 - Smoking: Stomach cancer risk is doubled in smokers